gbmhunter/blog/content/pcb-design/component-packages/sot-363-sc-88-component-package/index.md

 ## Comments

-SOT-363 is used for smaller SMD transistors and MOSFET's.
+SOT-363 is used for smaller SMD transistors and MOSFETs.
 It has a lead-pitch half of that of the SOT-323.

 ## Dimensions